jacobgil/jacobgil.github.io/_posts/2020-02-21-overview-of-activelearning.md

 $$ I(y; \omega | x, D_{train}) = H(y | x, D_{train}) - E_{p(\omega|D_{train})} [H(y|x, \omega, D_{train})] $$

 - The first term looks for images that have high entropy in the average output.
-- The second term penalizes images were many of the sampled models are not confident about.
+- The second term penalizes images where many of the sampled models are not confident about.
-  This keeps only images were the models **disagree** on.
+  This keeps only images where the models **disagree** on.